Scott Lynch

-Scott Lynch (born April 2, 1978) is an American fantasy author who wrote the Gentleman Bastard Sequence series of novels.
+Scott Lynch (born April 2, 1978) is an American fantasy author, best known for the Gentleman Bastard Sequence series of novels.
 His first novel, The Lies of Locke Lamora, was purchased by Orion Books in August 2004 and published in June 2006 under the Gollancz imprint in the United Kingdom and under the Bantam imprint in the United States.
 The next two novels in the series, Red Seas Under Red Skies and The Republic of Thieves, were published in 2007 and 2013, respectively.
+The planned fourth of seven books in the series will be The Thorn of Emberlain.

 Career

 Lynch's debut novel, The Lies of Locke Lamora, was a World Fantasy Award finalist in 2007.
 In 2007 and 2008 Lynch was nominated for the John W. Campbell Award for Best New Writer.

 Lynch received the Sydney J. Bounds Best Newcomer Award from the British Fantasy Society in 2008.

 Biography

-Lynch was born in St. Paul, Minnesota on April 2, 1978 and was the first of three brothers.
-He spent his early life in the Minneapolis/St. Paul area.
+Lynch was born in Saint Paul, Minnesota, on April 2, 1978, and is the eldest of three brothers.
+He spent his early life in the Minneapolis–Saint Paul area.
 In 2004, he moved to New Richmond, Wisconsin, and in 2016 he moved to Massachusetts.

 The Lies of Locke Lamora, Lynch's first novel, was bought by Simon Spanton at Orion Books in August, 2004 and published in June, 2006.
 Prior to that he worked at different jobs: dishwasher, busboy, waiter, web designer, office manager, prep cook, and freelance writer.

 Lynch's second novel, Red Seas Under Red Skies, was published in 2007, and his third, The Republic of Thieves, was published in 2013.
 They, together with the forthcoming The Thorn of Emberlain and its sequels, comprise the Gentleman Bastard Sequence.

-Lynch is very much your standard-issue geek-of-all-trades; he likes history, literature, films, beige box-era Mac stuff, gaming, and game design.
-He collects old Choose Your Own Adventure novels and Infocom text adventure games.
-He also has a background in firefighting and emergency services.
-He was initially trained and certified as a firefighter at Anoka Technical College in Minnesota in 2005, and from 2005–2016 he was a paid-on-call firefighter for the city of New Richmond, Wisconsin.
+Lynch has a background in firefighting and emergency services.
+He was initially trained and certified as a firefighter at Anoka Technical College in Minnesota in 2005, and from 2005 to 2016 he was a paid-on-call firefighter for the city of New Richmond, Wisconsin.

 Lynch married his first wife, Jenny, in August 2006; they divorced in April 2010.
-In October 2016 he married Elizabeth Bear, a fellow fantasy writer.
+In October 2016 he married Elizabeth Bear, another fantasy writer.